 2013-09-08: Version 2.32 “Barrel of Bricks” was released.
 The biggest change is the support for volume data as a first-class data type.
 See the list of changes for a detailed list of what is new.
 If you use the 64bit MS Windows package it is recommended to upgrade by uninstallation of the previous version and installation of the new version.

 2013-04-01: Petr's talk Use of Gwyddion libraries for your little tasks was added to presentations.

 2013-02-21: Version 2.31 “Sixty-four Sharp Splinters” was released.
 It was long in the making so the list of changes is also quite long.

 2013-02-19: MS Windows development snapshots are released as both 32bit and 64bit packages.
 The Win64 packages are still somewhat experimental and do not include pygwy yet.
 If you are interested in 64bit MS Windows support please help with testing.

 2012-12-07: A patch for version 2.30 was published, fixing crashes if an attempt is made to change the mask colour in various data processing functions.
 The fix has aleady been present in the nightly builds for some time.
 However, raising the awareness of this annoying bug will, hopefully, increase the chance the fix finds its way into third-party Gwyddion packages.

-2012-12-07: We are happy to announce publishing a book on Quantitative Data Processing in Scanning Probe Microscopy by Elsevier.
-It includes description of many ideas in (and behind) Gwyddion, as well as basics of different physical quantities measurements and interpretation using Scanning Probe Microscopy.
+2012-12-07: We are happy to announce the publication of a book on Quantitative Data Processing in Scanning Probe Microscopy by Elsevier.
+It includes descriptions of many ideas in (and behind) Gwyddion, as well as basics of different physical quantities measurements and interpretation using Scanning Probe Microscopy.

 2012-09-21: Version 2.30 “Circular Creatures” was released, with new grain quantities, rewritten neural network module, some Win32 improvements and the usual bag of file format support fixes and other small changes.
 See the the complete news.